 - Supplemental Security Income (SSI)

 - Temporary Assistance for Needy Families Program (TANF)

 - Low Income Home Energy Assistance Program (LIHEAP)

 There may be additional qualifying programs that ensure your eligibility for a free phone.
 Remember, programs vary by state so if you’re not sure if you qualify, ReachOut at 1-877-870-9444 or visit their website.

 ReachOut Wireless Free Phone States

 This is where it gets a little fuzzy.
-Under the frequently asked questions on their website they refer applicants to their coverage area map to see if ReachOut offers service in any particular area.
-The misleading aspect to the map is that although ReachOut offers service in a given area, the map doesn’t say whether the service is for the free phone option or the discounted option.
+Under the frequently asked questions on their website, they refer applicants to their coverage area map to see if ReachOut offers service in any particular area.
+The misleading aspect of the map is that although ReachOut offers service in a given area, the map doesn’t say whether the service is for the free phone option or the discounted option.

-It seems the only way to determine if they offer free phones in your state is if you insert your zip code on the sign up page.
+It seems the only way to determine if they offer free phones in your state is if you insert your zip code on the signup page.
 If they provide free phones in your state, you’ll be able to complete the application.
 If not, you’ll be given the opportunity to sign up for their discounted Simple Plan.